SparkPost/heml.io/src/docs/000-getting-started/003-guide.md

 </row>
 ```

-Why not also drop in a horizontal rule between our two rows to give them some space.
+Let's also drop in a horizontal rule between our two rows to give them some space.

 ```xml
 ...